JetBrains/kotlin-web-site/docs/topics/native/native-c-interop.md

 the lambda instead of a function reference.
 The function or lambda must not capture any values.

-If the callback doesn't run in the main thread, it is mandatory to init the Kotlin/Native runtime by calling `kotlin.native.initRuntimeIfNeeded()`.

 #### Pass user data to callbacks

 Often C APIs allow passing some user data to callbacks.
 Such data is usually